josh-wong/go-chatgpt/README.md

   }
   ```

-3. Use the `SimpleSend` API to send text to ChatGPT and get a response.
+3. Use the `SimpleSend` API to send text to OpenAI and get a response.

   ```go
   ctx := context.Background()